mathphreak/yummy-goodness/README.md

     - This happens anywhere from 3 to 20 times per round but skips if one player is dead
     - Weapon damage exists
     - Armor is a thing
-    - Round win/loss bonus exists
+    - Round win/loss bonus exists and increases for losing streaks
     - Weapon kill rewards are a thing
     - Remember who won which round (UI: 🙂🙂)
     - Show kill feed (UI: 🙂 with images and colors blatantly stolen from http://tools.dathost.net/killfeed-generator/)